Does buying a pre-owned property differ from buying a new build house?

-In essence, there are differences in buying a pre-owned property compared to buying a new build property.
-However, no matter when you are buying a new home to live in or even a property for investment there will always be some challenges.
-It is how experienced your conveyancing solicitor is in not only handling these obstacles but also the manner in which they are communicated to the various parties.
-This is what differentiates the specialist conveyancing solicitors to that of a ‘jack of all trades’ legal practice.
+There are differences between buying a pre-owned and new build property.
+However, no matter when you buy a new home or even a property for investment, there will always be some challenges.
+It is how experienced your conveyancing solicitor is in handling these obstacles and how they are communicated to the various parties.
+This is what differentiates the specialist conveyancing solicitors from that of a ‘jack of all trades’ legal practice.

-Even the smoothest of property transactions requires careful compliance with the conveyancing process whereby the ownership of a property is legally transferred from one owner to another.
+Even the smoothest property transactions require careful compliance with the conveyancing process whereby property ownership is legally transferred from one owner to another.
 At Harrison’s Solicitors, our property law experts make conveyancing transactions easy and hassle-free.
 They are very experienced and knowledgeable and are there to make sure your needs as a buyer or seller are fully met at every step of the conveyancing process.
-Thorough and diligent conveyancing conducted by trained and qualified professionals is a must for any property purchase.
-However, it’s important to remember there are additional issues involved with buying a new build property.
+Thorough and diligent conveyancing conducted by trained and qualified professionals is necessary for any property purchase.
+However, it’s essential to remember additional issues are involved with buying a new build property.

 Choosing your conveyancing solicitor

-Did you know that all licensed solicitors are qualified to carry out conveyancing (the process of buying and selling a property), but this is by no means a guarantee that this is an area they are experienced and specialists in.
-At Harrison’s, all conveyancing transactions are handled by qualified solicitors, legal executives or licensed conveyancers, accredited under the Law Society Conveyancing Scheme.
+Did you know that all licensed solicitors are qualified to carry out conveyancing (buying and selling a property)?
+This is by no means a guarantee that this is an area they are experienced and specialists in.
+At Harrison’s, all conveyancing transactions are handled by qualified solicitors, legal executives or licensed conveyancers accredited under the Law Society Conveyancing Scheme.
 We recommend that you choose your conveyancing solicitor carefully.
-Look at the number of years they have been trading, look at the reviews of past clients and look to see if they offer a no-fee policy for failed property transactions.
+Look at the years they have been trading, look at past clients’ reviews and see if they offer a no-fee policy for failed property transactions.

 What’s typically involved in the conveyancing process?